resbaz/resbaz2018/sydney/schedule.md

-The schedule and workshop streams will be coming soon.
-If you would like to deliver a lightning talk on the Festival Day (Day 3) about your research or work or studies or hobbies [please fill out this form and let us know about your ideas!](https://docs.google.com/forms/d/e/1FAIpQLSdLGw_gfABKlOm3XK1jABr4-ZKPQRJiBDsk3eA5vIchbj9tIw/viewform)
+The ReBaz program runs for 3 days.
+The first 2 days will focus on learning new skills through hands-on workshops, and several streams of workshops will be running at the same time to satisfy demand.
+Day 3 is Festval Day, a chance to relax and get to know the people you've been learning with.
+Festivities will include [lightning talks](https://docs.google.com/forms/d/e/1FAIpQLSdLGw_gfABKlOm3XK1jABr4-ZKPQRJiBDsk3eA5vIchbj9tIw/viewform), tech stalls, and unconference activities.

+**Registrations for ResBaz will open in April**.
+If you would like to be notified about the event as more information becomes available, please subscribe to our mailing list below.
+If you have specific questions send us an email via the link at the bottom.

 | Time | Day 1 | Day 2 | Day 3 |
 | :--- | :--- | :--- | :--- |